wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-For example, if our user ID is `swc`, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
+For example, my user ID is `erdavenport`, the `pwd` command tells us that we are in the `/Users/erdavenport` directory.
+This is the home directory for the `erdavenport` user.
 That is our user name.
 You can always find out your user name by entering the command `whoami`.

 **File Types**

-When you enter the `ls` command lists the contents of the current directory.
-There are several items in the home directory, notice that they are all colored blue.
+When you enter the `ls -F` command lists the contents of the current directory.
+The -F flag tells the computer to list the files in a way that shows their file type.
+There are (probably) several items in your home directory, notice that many have a slash at the end.
 This tells us that all of these items are directories as opposed to files.
+If a file has an asterisk at the end, it is *executable*.

 Lets create an empty file using the `touch` command.
 Enter the
 command: